vaishuadi28-tech/Superstore-PowerBI-Task-2/README.md

 Profit Margin

-Simple and essential measures only — used for KPI cards and analysis.
+These were used to build KPI cards and support analysis.

-🔹 All formulas explained:
+🔹 All formulas explained in:
 DAX MEASURES — EXPLANATION.txt

 📊 Dashboard Summary

-Main dashboard visuals include:
+The main dashboard includes:

 KPI Cards (Sales, Profit, Orders, Margin)